vanhoangkha/Networking-fundamentals/Day09_Switch_Interfaces.md

 SPEED / DUPLEX AUTONEGOTIATION

-- Interfaces that can run at different speeds (10/100 or 10/100/1000) have a Mặc định setting of SPEED AUTO and DUPLEX AUTO.
+- Interfaces that can run at different speeds (10/100 or 10/100/1000) have a Default setting of SPEED AUTO and DUPLEX AUTO.
 - Interfaces 'advertise' their capabilities to the neighbouring device, and they negotiate the best SPEED and DUPLEX settings they are both capable of.

 WHAT if AUTONEGOTIATION is DISABLED on the device connected to the Switch ?